History at Warmsworth Primary School

 Our children receive a broad and balanced history curriculum which allows for our children to acquire identified key knowledge.

-Our classrooms support children in developing their understanding of historical events, time periods and famous people that have changed and impacted our world.
+Regular learning walks show that classrooms support children in developing their understanding of historical events, time periods and famous people that have changed and impacted our world.

 Our children talk enthusiastically about their visits and activities of historical interest, with enthusiasm and a high level of knowledge.